HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf229.md

 ## Digital Experience 9.5 Container Version

-### Helm Values Updates
+### Helm values updates

 === "Containers"
-    Any properties that were added, removed, or changed to the Helm values in HCL DX for this release are documented in [DX Helm Values Updates](../dx_helm_values_updates.md#cf229).
+    Helm value properties in HCL DX that were added, removed, or changed for this release are documented in [DX Helm values updates](../dx_helm_values_updates.md#cf229).

 ### Access Layer updates in DX deployments